Coastal Wetland and Seagrass Accounting

 - Juvenile density surveys quantifying fish and invertebrate use of wetland habitats

-- Tagging and genetic studies tracing adult fish to juvenile nursery origins
+- Tagging and genetic studies tracing adult fish to nursery origins

 - Correlations between wetland extent and fisheries catch at regional scales